0l1v3rr/go-search/README.md

 # Go-Search

-This is a terminal app that can be used to search more effectively using the google search engine.<br>
+This is a terminal app that can be used to gather information more effectively using the google search engine.<br>
 You can search for specific keywords, file types, websites, etc.<br>
-There is an ability to limit or extend the search result.<br>
+There is an ability to limit or extend the search results.<br>
 This tool can be used to gather information about a target.<br>
-Please do not use it for illegal purposes.<br>
+Please do not use this for illegal purposes.<br>

 <hr>